Winter Fundraising Ideas To Heat Up Your Campaigns

 The holidays are usually a good time for friends and families to bond.
 Make the experience more exciting for them with a virtual game night fundraiser.
 Here’s what you need to do:

-- Choose a video conference platform or app like Zoom or Houseparty to host the game night.
+• Choose a video conference platform or apps like Zoom or Houseparty to host the game night.

-- Select the incentives for winners to encourage participation.
-Preferably something tangible like a sweater (hey, how about something from the merchandise that you’ll be selling online).
+• Select the incentives for winners to encourage participation.
+Preferably something tangible like a sweater (hey, how about something from the merchandise you’ll be selling online)

-- Create an e-vite to the event.
-Add the meeting link/app name and other details about the fundraiser in the invitation.
-Promote it on your social handles, and ask people to spread the word.
+• Create an e-vite for the event.
+Include the meeting link/app name and other details about the fundraiser in the invitation.
+Promote it on your social handles and ask people to spread the word.

-- Send out reminders before the fundraiser begins.
-Sending text message reminders is a good idea since they are personal and people read texts almost immediately (at least 90% of people do within 3 minutes.)
+• Send out reminders before the fundraiser begins.
+Text message reminders are a good idea since they are personal, and people read texts almost immediately (at least 90% of people do within 3 minutes).

 Raise money by charging a small entry fee.
-Plus, you could also display a donation link during the game and remind people how the money will help.
+You could also display a donation link during the game and remind people how the money will help.

 Lastly, don’t forget to have fun!